Taylor Lapilus

-Taylor Lapilus (born 8 April 1992) is a French mixed martial artist and boxer who currently competes in Bantamweight division of the Ultimate Fighting Championship (UFC).
-He is the former TKO Major League MMA Bantamweight Championship.
+Taylor Lapilus (born 8 April 1992) is a French mixed martial artist and boxer who is currently signed to the PFL.
+He formerly competed in Bantamweight division of the Ultimate Fighting Championship (UFC).
+He is also a former TKO Major League MMA Bantamweight Champion.

 Background

-Born and raised in Villepinte, Lapilus competed in soccer on various levels as a youngster.
+Born in Villepinte and raised in Sevran, Lapilus competed in soccer on various levels in his youth.
 Before he began training in martial arts, he briefly attended college where he studied, and worked for a time as a welder.

 Mixed martial arts career

 Early career

 Lapilus followed the path of his brother Damien, who is also a professional mixed martial artist, and began training in mixed martial arts in 2010.
 He made his debut as a professional in 2012, competing as a featherweight for primarily for various regional promotions across France.
 He was able to compile a record along the way of 8–1.
 On the heels of his finish of Cyril Ericher in May 2014, Lapilus signed with the UFC in the fall of 2014.